aefdz/fdaPOIFD/README.md

 ## Overview

-Software companion for the paper “Integrated Depth for Partially Observed Functiona Data” (Elías, Antonio, Jiménez, Raúl, Paganoni, Anna
+Software companion for the paper “Integrated Depth for Partially Observed Functional Data” (Elías, Antonio, Jiménez, Raúl, Paganoni, Anna
 M. and Sangalli, Laura M., 2020).

 It implements the proposed depth measures, functional boxplot and